Skip to main content

 The bottom line

 Xarelto (rivaroxaban) is a prescription blood thinner medication.
 Some Xarelto interactions can raise your risk of bleeding.
 This includes other blood thinners, nonsteroidal anti-inflammatory drugs (NSAIDs), and some antidepressants.
-Alcohol may also increase your bleeding risk while taking Xarelto.
+Alcohol and some over-the-counter supplements may also increase your bleeding risk while taking Xarelto.
 You should avoid these combinations unless you have a healthcare professional’s OK.

 Combining Xarelto with oral ketoconazole, ritonavir (Norvir), or Paxlovid (nirmatrelvir / ritonavir) can also raise your risk of bleeding.
 It’s best to avoid taking these medications together.